 - Do these items comply with the WA plastics legislation?

 - Do these items contain any form of plastic or compostable plastic?

 - Compostable plastic alternatives are banned for most items.

-- The only exemptions are bowls, containers or cups which are primarily made from paperboard and have achieved Australian composting certification (either AS 5810-2010 or AS 4736-2006).
+- The only exemptions are bowls, trays, containers, cups or lids for bowls/trays/containers which may have a plastic lining or coating BUT are primarily made from paperboard AND the whole item has achieved current Australian composting certification (either AS 5810-2010 or AS 4736-2006).

 It is an offence to supply banned items, or to provide false or misleading information about a banned item.

 If your supplier is unsure, please encourage them to contact the hotline or attend a session themselves.

 Prepare your team